Grand comforter

 Robert Klanten, Post-digital Identity, Doppelganger, 2010.

-Paired with untitled (papoose), 2010, Grand comforter presents the crazed conversation about the ease of online shopping and selecting comfort from your lounge room chair or La-Z-Boy; whilst untitled (papoose), ponders the alternate question of how does one feel long term comfort?
-Images of being wrapped as a child, tucked away in bed, cuddled by another or even nestled on a soft cushion?
-The artist pairs the emotive comparison with a now beyond learned, innate behaviour - can we feel comfort without buying?
+Paired with untitled (papoose), 2010, Grand comforter presents the ease of online shopping and selecting comfort from your lounge room chair or La-Z-Boy; whilst untitled (papoose), ponders an alternative: how does one feel long term comfort outside of the maternal and capitalist frameworks?

 Exhibition text: Bundles, Podspace Gallery, 2011.